-I chose Jerusalem as the focal point less for what it is or has been, but more for what it could be.
-Jerusalem, to me, is the crux of regional security and prosperity.
-Not only is the city a fulcrum for the region for pragmatic reasons — the stagnant peace process, the territorial confrontations, the ever persistent question of its status as a capitol — but also on a more esoteric level.
+Even though The Review publishes on issues related to the broader Near East, it considers Jerusalem it’s focal point.
+Not only is the city a fulcrum in the region for pragmatic reasons — the stagnant peace process, the territorial confrontations, the ever persistent question of its status as a capitol — but it’s also a focal point on a more esoteric level.
 As the author David Shipler wrote: “Jerusalem is a festival and a lamentation.
 Its song is a sigh across the ages, a delicate, robust, mournful psalm at the great junction of spiritual cultures.”